Akai Ito (horse): 2022: five-year-old season

 On her first run as a five-year-old Akai Ito started at odds of 16.8/1 for the Grade 2 Kinko Sho over 2000 metres at Chukyo on 13 March and finished third behind Jack d'Or and Lei Papale.
 On 3 April at Hanshin she contested the Grade 1 Osaka Hai and came home tenth of the eighteen runners, five lengths behind the upset winner Potager.
 Akai Ito returned to all-female competition for the Victoria Mile at Tokyo on 15 May when she finished eighth behind Sodashi, beaten just over four lengths by the winner.
 She once again ran at the Fuchu Himba Stakes, Q.E.II Cup, and the Arima Kinen, but the closest she came to victory in either of those three races were the Q.E.
 II Cup, where she came in fourth behind Geraldina.

 Following her defeat at Arima, her trainer announced that Akai Ito will retire and become a broodmare at Sunday Hills, which is owned by Koji Oka.

+Racing form

+Akai Ito won five races out of 27 starts.
+This data is available in JBIS and netkeiba.